ivangeevo/tough_environment/## CHANGELOG.md

 + Fixed Loose Dirt to be a valid tillable block when right-clicked with a hoe
 + Fixed/removed old code that turned loose dirt to farmland when broken with a hoe and removed it's associated efficient blocks
 + Fixed clock to actually require quartz as the original intention was.
-+ Fixed names for inaccessible blocks like depleted & converting stone types to properly display, mainly for proper name to show up when looked with mods like WAILA.
++ Fixed names & item models for inaccessible blocks like depleted & converting stone types to properly display, mainly for proper name to show up when looked with mods like WAILA.
 + Removed the logic that added extra exhaustion on breaking/placing blocks and axes not taking damage on replaceable blocks and moved it to be a mod pack change only.
 + Updated the mod to Fabric API 0.116.2, Fabric Loader 0.16.14 & BTWR: Shared Library 0.55